Gaetano Grieco: Juve Stabia & Aversa

 In 2008–09 season he left for Lega Pro Prima Divisione side Juve Stabia along with Marco Capparella, which also located in Campania.
 Napoli also allowed strikers Sosa and Calaiò to leave and recalled Piá as backup player.
 But the deal finalized in November 2008 after the court void the player contract with Napoli.

 He followed the club relegated to Lega Pro Seconda Divisione but played nil.
 In January 2010, he left for another Seconda Divisione side Aversa Normanna along with Luigi Rinaldi (who also from Genoa CFC and born in Naples), which also located in Campania.

 International career

-Grieco scored 6 goals for the Italy national under-18 football team in the qualification campaign for the 2001 UEFA European Under-18 Football Championship.
+Grieco scored 6 goals for the Italy national under-18 football team in the qualification campaign for the 2001 UEFA European Under-18 Championship.
 The Azzurrini were drawn in the same group as England, Andorra, and Faroe Islands.
 They scored a total of 16 goals but lost to England, meaning England qualified for the next qualifying round.